yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

 == Using Netgear's web interface ==

 If you want to upgrade to !OpenWrt using the web interface, you need to download a special config file and upload it to your router using the '''Backup Settings''' option.
+The supplied config file is for version 1.4.1.10 of the netgear supplied firmware.
+If the version number doesn't match the version number of the config file it will just not 'take'

 The file is available here: http://downloads.openwrt.org/utils/wgt634u-upgrade.cfg